• Skip to main content

 • Nestle in the chicken breasts so they are fully submerged.
 Cover and cook on HIGH for 4 hours or on LOW for 6 to 8 hours.

-• Remove chicken to a cutting board with tongs and shred with 2 forks and add back to the chili and stir.
+• Remove chicken to a cutting board with tongs and shred with 2 forks.
+Add it back to the chili and stir.
 If the chicken isn't done, you won't be able to shred it, return it to continue cooking.

 • Either add a big squeeze of lime juice and a handful of chopped cilantro to the pot of chili just before serving, or leave them on the side as an optional topping.